spotware/ctrader-console-docker/README.md

 ## About this Image

-This official container images for cTrader Console on Linux for Docker Engine.
+This is official container images for cTrader Console on Linux for Docker Engine.

 ## How to use this Image